singledigit/devops-bootcamp/README.md

 ## Pre Requisites
 1. **AWS Account**: An AWS account with admin access.
 A *Free Tier* account can be opened at [https://aws.amazon.com/free/](https://aws.amazon.com/free/)
 2. **AWS CLI**: While you *can* do these labs using the dashboard, I strongly encourage you to install and configure the AWS-CLI.
 Instructions can be found at [https://docs.aws.amazon.com/cli/latest/userguide/installing.html](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 3. **SAM-CLI**: If you plan to work with Serverless, I would also encourage you to install the SAM-CLI.
-Instructions can be found
+Instructions can be found at [https://github.com/awslabs/aws-sam-cli/blob/develop/docs/installation.rst](https://github.com/awslabs/aws-sam-cli/blob/develop/docs/installation.rst)

 ## Labs

 ### [Lab One](lab1)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTQ1NDUyMzEsMTUwOTA1NzA3MywzND
+eyJoaXN0b3J5IjpbMzMyNTU2MTM5LDE1MDkwNTcwNzMsMzQ1Mz
-UzNDEzMjcsLTExNzAxNDA1MzJdfQ==
+QxMzI3LC0xMTcwMTQwNTMyXX0=
 -->